Docs

 A utility is a class that mimics the functionality of a method.
 This allows you to use utilities in a way that feels natural and intuitive.

-As there are many ways to use an utility to achieve the same result, normally they are done for different purposes, but they all achieve the same result, and you can use the one that makes more sense for you.
+There are many ways to use a utility to achieve the same result.
+They are typically used for different purposes, but they all achieve the same result, and you can use the one that makes the most sense for you.

 // Chaining style is the most common way to use utilities.